pudly/schmopera-hugo/content/articles/updating-operas-why-stop-at-the-libretto.md

 date = "2016-05-15T18:30:00+01:00"
 lastmod = "2016-05-16T13:00:00+01:00"
 publishDate = "2016-05-16T11:04:00+01:00"
-slug = "updating-operas-why-stop-at-the-libretto"
-title = "Updating operas: why stop at the libretto?"
+short_description = "Does this point to a subtle, non-malicious, yet inherent slight towards libretti, and by extension, librettists?
+If opera is the spectacular melding of music and text, why does the former seem more sacred than the latter?
+And finally, is an updated libretto to the tune of un-updated music a fundamentally incomplete idea?" slug = "updating-operas-why-stop-at-the-libretto" title = "Updating operas: why stop at the libretto?"
 +++